-UPDATE 2-New Zealand's Fletcher Building hit by boom-time labour shortage
+CORRECTED-UPDATE 2-New Zealand's Fletcher Building hit by boom-time labour shortage

 "Workers are finding it a very buoyant market for themselves ... they’ll perhaps pit companies against each other to go for a kind of bidding war, to see who can afford them, so it's driving all the salaries up," she said.

-Fletcher said it expects full-year operating earnings of NZ$610 million to NZ$650 million ($428 million to $456 million), compared with a NZ$720 million to NZ$740 million range forecast a month ago.
+Fletcher said it expects full-year operating earnings of NZ$610 million to NZ$650 million ($428 million to $456 million), compared with a NZ$720 million to NZ$760 million range forecast a month ago.

 The company had already flagged losses at one unnamed major construction project at its half-year results announcement in February, when it reported flat profit growth.